charmasaur/cw/appengine/README.md

 "<project>.firebaseapp.com", and "<project>.herokuapp.com" (or wherever it's going to be hosted), and that the only API in the API restrictions is the "Identity Toolkit API".
-In the Firebase console, make sure "<project>.firebaseapp.com", "<project>.herokuapp.com" (or wherever it's going to be hosted), and "localhost" are authorised domains in the "Authentication -> Sign-in method" section.
+In the Firebase console, make sure "<project>.firebaseapp.com", "<project>.herokuapp.com" (or wherever it's going to be hosted), and "localhost" are authorised domains in the "Authentication -> Settings -> Authorized domains" section.